PabloIbannez/VLMP/docs/Models.rst

 	  - Type of sphere geometry to use ('icosidodecahedron' or 'icosphere').
 	  - str
 	  - icosidodecahedron
-	* - radiusOfSphere
-	  - Radius of the overall spherical structure.
-	  - float
-	  - 1.0
-	* - heightReference
-	  - Reference height for sphere placement.
-	  - float
-	  - 0.0
-	* - heightMean
-	  - Mean height for sphere placement.
-	  - float
-	  - 0.0
-	* - particlesPerSphere
-	  - Number of particles per sphere.
-	  - int
-	  - 31
-	* - numberOfSpheres
-	  - Number of spheres to create.
-	  - int
-	  - 1
-	* - particleCharge
-	  - Charge of each particle.
-	  - float
-	  - 0.0
-	* - particleRadius
-	  - Radius of each particle.
-	  - float
-	  -
-	* - particleName
-	  - Name or type of the particles making up the sphere.
-	  - str
-	  -
 	* - particleMass
 	  - Mass of each particle.
 	  - float